zepp/SimpleMVP/README.md

 Event fragment displays all logged events.
 Every card has an ID, event title and resource name of view that produced an event.
 When floating action button is pressed all events are cleared.
 Precise event may be removed by pressing trashcan icon on the right side of the card.
 When new view is connected or disconnected an according event is displayed.

 Settings dialog is just a mock-up that has radio button group and one switch.
 It is shown when toolbar gear icon is pressed.
 Controls state is saved to state so reopen does not change dialog appearance.
-Dialog lifetime affects when when `onViewConnected` and `onViewDisconnected` events are displayed.

 Presenter lifetime is not affected by configuration change so fragments appearance is fully restored when configuration change has been finished.